-Notes:

-- These numbers are preliminary cost estimates for the options. - The master plan is a long-range plan, and the above recommendation is intended to be phased and implemented over time. - The remaining voted bond debt capacity is approximately \$215,000,000.
+Notes: These numbers are preliminary cost estimates for the options based on first-quarter 2019 dollars.
+The master plan is a long-range plan, and the above recommendation is intended to be phased and implemented over time.

-The recommendation proposes that the district implement either Rebuild Option E or Rebuild Option F for the high school.
-Additional community feedback will be gathered during the decisions phase on these two new community-suggested options for Upper Arlington High School before making a final decision.

-Either option would include a four-story core academic building.
-Rebuild Option E would locate the high school's front door on Brandon Road and involve significant renovations to Marv Moorehead Stadium.
-The other option,

-Rebuild Option F, would locate the high school's front door on Zollinger Road and would involve relocating and rebuilding Marv Moorehead Stadium to maximize the site.
+The recommendation approved in December 2016 proposes that the district implement either the Zollinger Road or Brandon Road rebuild option for the high school.
+Both options include a four-story core academic building.
+The Brandon Road option (previously known as Rebuild Option E) would locate the high school's front door on Brandon Road and involve significant renovations to Marv Moorehead Stadium.
+The Zollinger Road option (previously known as Rebuild Option F) would locate the high school's front door on Zollinger Road and would involve relocating and rebuilding Marv Moorehead Stadium to make the most efficient use of the site long term.

-For the district's five elementary schools, the recommendation proposes addressing both the physical needs of those buildings identified in professional physical assessments and the educational adequacy needs, such as security, classroom size and daylighting.
-All elementary schools would either be rebuilt or renovated.
-Greensview, Wickliffe and Windermere would be rebuilt; Barrington and Tremont would be renovated.
+For the district's five elementary schools, the master plan calls for addressing both the physical needs of those buildings identified in professional physical assessments and the educational adequacy needs, such as security, classroom size and daylighting.
+All elementary schools would either be rebuilt or renovated as follows: Wickliffe and Windermere would be rebuilt in their entirety; Greensview would be rebuilt except for the 1997 and the 2009 additions; and Barrington and Tremont would be renovated.

-For the district's middle schools, the recommendation proposes the Repair+ options.
+For the district's middle schools, the master plan calls for the Repair+ options.
 These options address the physical needs of both schools and provide the additional space needed to accommodate the projected enrollment increase at Jones Middle School.

-The Repair+ option was also recommended for Burbank Early Childhood School, which serves both preschool and kindergarten students and houses district offices as well.
+The Repair+ option is also planned for Burbank Early Childhood School, which serves both preschool and kindergarten students and houses district offices as well.